bgorlick/lightning-rfc/bolts/onion-protocol.md

 The route is constructed by the sender, which knows a public key of each intermediate node.
-Knowing the intermediate node's public key allows the sender to create a shared secret using ECDH for each intermediate node, including the recipient.
+Knowing the intermediate node's public key allows the sender to create a shared secret using ECDH for each intermediate node, including the final recipient.
 The shared secret is then used to generate a _pseudo-random stream_ of bytes to obfuscate the packet, and a number of _keys_ used to encrypt the payload and compute HMACs ensuring integrity at each hop.